Strategic Commodities Control System Website Trade and Industry Department | The Government of the Hong Kong Special Administrative Region

 • forging or making unauthorised alterations to a licence.

-The maximum penalty for importing or exporting strategic commodities not under and in accordance with a licence is mandatary forfeiture of goods, unlimited fine and imprisonment for seven years.
+The maximum penalty for importing or exporting strategic commodities not under and in accordance with a valid licence is mandatary forfeiture of goods, unlimited fine and imprisonment for seven years.